John Porcellino: Personal life

-Porcellino lived in Denver, Colorado, from 1992–1998.
+Porcellino lived in Denver, Colorado, from 1992 to 1998.
 He acquired his beloved cat Maisie Kukoc in March 1992 (the cat died in 2007).
 He married his longtime "sweetheart" Kera in September 1996 in Elgin, Illinois.
 They honeymooned in Tucson, Arizona.
 By this time, Porcellino had been suffering from hyperacusis for some years, and had begun exploring holistic healing options, including yoga, meditation, and the study of Zen Buddhism.

 In 1997 Porcellino began suffering from severe abdominal pain that eventually resulted in the removal of a benign tumor from his small intestine.
 After living in Denver for six years, in early 1998 Porcellino and Kera moved back to his home state of Illinois, first back home to Hoffman Estates and then to Kera's parents' house in Elgin.
 After two years out of the job market, Porcellino got a job at a health food store.
 In the spring and summer of 1998 Porcellino again dealt with a severe illness, possibly related to pesticide exposure from his years spent as a mosquito abatement worker.
 Consulting with an environmental medicine specialist helped, and through the rest of 1998 Porcellino's health began to improve — but then he was diagnosed with obsessive compulsive disorder (OCD).

 In September 1999, Porcellino and Kera were divorced after three years of marriage.

 For months after September 11 attacks, Porcellino's OCD rendered him unable to produce comics.

 In September 2002, Porcellino married Misun Oh, whom he had met via the letter column of King-Cat.
 Later that year the couple moved back to Denver, partly so Misun could finish her studies in traditional Chinese medicine.
+They divorced in 2010.

+Porcellino married Stephanie Anne Dorman in March 2020.

 Porcellino currently lives in Beloit, Wisconsin.